steilerDev/duplicati_helper/README.md

 **Disclaimer**: This project is developed independent from [duplicati](https://github.com/duplicati/duplicati) and is intended to be used with duplicati v.2 Beta.
 I am only testing these helpers with Amazon Cloud Drive, other providers should work as well, however you might need to modify the script slightly.

+# Installation
+## Automatic installation (beta)
+You can use the installation script provided, to install mono, duplicati and the duplicati helper scripts, as well as configure everything.

+*DISCLAIMER*: I only tested this under Debian 7 and 8.

+The following command will download and execute the install script that will do all the work for you: `wget https://raw.githubusercontent.com/steilerDev/duplicati_helper/master/install.sh && chmod +x install.sh && ./install.sh && rm install.sh`

+## Manual installation
+In case the automatic installation does not work, or you don't trust my script, first install mono and duplicati according to the provided docs.
+My script should work within any shell.
+Currently the quiet mode only works if you have `gdb` installed.

+1. Clone the repository (suggested location: `/opt/duplicati_helper/`)
+2. Link binary: `ln -s /opt/duplicati_helper/duplicati /bin/duplicati`
+  * If you want to use the `quiet` workaround you need to install `gdb` and mono needs to have version 4.3.2.467, 4.4.x, or higher
+3. In case you want a shutdown delayed by running duplicati jobs, do the following:
+  * `mv /sbin/shutdown /sbin/shutdown-bin`
+  * `ln -s /opt/duplicati_helper/shutdown`
+  * Make sure the access rights to `/opt/duplicati_helper/shutdown` match `/sbin/shutdown-bin`
+4. In order to show the backup status during log-in on the console, include `source /opt/duplicati_helper/duplicatirc` in your `~/.bashrc` (or similiar depending on your bash)
+5. In case your system supports bash autocompletion and you want to use this feature for the duplicati script link the provided script to the auto completion directory: `ln -s /opt/duplicati_helper/duplicati_completion /etc/bash_completion.d/` (NOTE: Check if the linking was successfull using `. /etc/bash_completion`.
+You might be prompted an error, saying that there are to many levels of linkage.
+Just remove the link and re-link it again, this fixed it on my systems)
+6. Configure your general duplicati settings based on the provided example in `/opt/duplicati_helper/duplicati.conf.example`
+7. Configure your backups based on the provided example in `/opt/duplicati_helper/backup.conf.example`
+8. In order for the helper scripts to use your `duplicati.conf` file, you either need to move it to `/opt/duplicati_helper/duplicati.conf`, or you need to modify the second line (`source /opt/duplicati_helper/duplicati.conf`) of `duplicatirc`, `duplicati`, `duplicati_completion` and `shutdown`, pointing to your configuration path.

 # Components
 This repository contains different components, that can be used indipendent of each other.
 However I recommend to use all of them, in order to get the full experience.